Earth Notes: On Setting Up a Raspberry Pi 3 Off-grid ServerUpdated 2020-09-21 14:07 GMT.

 In early April 2019 the router went largely deaf, so that only devices very close to it could talk to the outside world, and started dropping external connectivity at random and for extended periods.

-The ISP ignored the most of the problem hard enough to let a couple of weekends slip by, including shipping a "drop-in replacement" router which was essentially unconfigured and not capable of replacing the existing device at all.
+The ISP ignored the problem hard enough to let a couple of weekends slip by, including shipping a "drop-in replacement" router which was essentially unconfigured and not capable of replacing the existing device at all.

 apt-get update etc, then turn off any unwanted